ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 The area directors sitting as a body, along with the IETF Chair, comprise the Internet Engineering Steering Group (IESG).
-The IAB Chair and the IETF Executive Director are ex-officio members of the IESG.
+The Internet Architecture Board (IAB) Chair and the IETF Executive Director are ex-officio members of the IESG.
-There are also liaisons from IANA, the RFC Production Center, the Secretariat, and a second member of the IAB.
+There are also liaisons from IANA, the RFC Production Center, the Secretariat, and the IAB.
 The IESG approves IETF Standards and approves the publication of other IETF documents.
 (See {{2026bis}}.)